Nagam-Naidu/Nagam-Naidu/README.md

 ![Grafana](https://img.shields.io/badge/-Grafana-333333?style=flat&logo=grafana)

 ## Milestone
-- **Sanity API Migration:** Successfully reduced the execution time from approximately 15 minutes to just 2 minutes by migrating it to Kubernetes.
+- **API Migration:** Successfully reduced the execution time from approximately 15 minutes to just 2 minutes by migrating it to Kubernetes.
 This migration not only improved performance but also enhanced the scalability and reliability of the API, allowing it to handle larger volumes of requests with ease.
 The Kubernetes deployment ensured optimal resource allocation and automated scaling based on demand.

 - **Selenium Grid Migration:** Revolutionized the test automation process by migrating Selenium Grid to Kubernetes, significantly improving the ability to scale parallel automation.
 This migration allowed for dynamic scaling of nodes based on the workload, enabling faster execution of test suites and reducing overall test execution time.
 The Kubernetes-based grid also enhanced fault tolerance and simplified the management of test environments across different clusters.